Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely country and phone prefix, of up to 100 personal names, detecting automatically the local context given a name and formatted / unformatted phone number.*
+*Identify the likely country and phone prefix of up to 100 names and phone numbers (formatted or unformatted)*

 > Body parameter